valorumdata/cmdc.py/README.md

 df = c.fetch()
 ```

-There are more examples in the `examples` folder.
+There are more examples in the `cmdc/examples.py` file.
 We encourage you to explore them and to reach out if you have questions!